The good parent versus the garden!

 A succulent annual.
 Great in salads.
 Common Purslane has some health benefits.

-The loveliest of scented shrubs.
+The loveliest of the scented shrubs (in my opinion).
 Rose petals can be eaten.
 The only issue could be thorns.

 A flowering shrub with white or pink bracts.
 Spiraea has been used in traditional medicine and is not considered to be toxic.

 Lovely biannual flowering plants.
-Violets have edible flowers.
+Violets have edible flowers that look great on any salad.

 - Weeping Willow

 A deciduous shrub with foxglove-like flowers.
-The Weigela is considered as poisonous.
+The Weigela is considered as non-toxic, but not edible.

 A bright sun-loving tender perennial flower.
 Very showy.
 Not edible, but not toxic.